 STUDENT CONTACT HOURS: 40

-ASSESSMENT METHOD: 1½ hour examination.
-Essay and multiple choice questions.
+ASSESSMENT METHOD: 2 hour examination, consisting of multiple choice and essay questions.

 FEEDBACK: Students can submit practice essays to module staff during the module and will receive written feedback.
 Practice multiple choice questions will be made available to students.
 Students can also receive feedback on performance in examinations by arranging a meeting with their personal tutor after mid-March.

 For more information, please go to the APS272 MOLE page.